wilsonw926/ios-decal-lab6/README.md

 ## Overview ##

-In today's lab, you'll be creating a very simple login screen for an app 100% programmatically (no Main.storyboard needed!).
-The focus of this lab is to get you comfortable with creating applications without a Main.storyboard file.
-Below is an example of what we are looking for.
+In today's lab, you'll be creating a very simple login screen programmatically (*no Storyboard!*).
+By the end of this lab, you will have walked through the steps of setting up Xcode for apps without storyboards and will have become familiar with the basics of programmatic design.
+Below is an example of what we are looking for in your submissions.

 ![](/README-images/README-1.png)